getify/Functional-Light-JS/ch3.md

 So currying unwinds a single higher-arity function into a series of chained unary functions.

 How might we define a utility to do this currying?
-We're going to use some tricks from Chapter 2.
-Let's take a look:
+Consider:

 ```js
 function curry(fn,arity = fn.length) {